“Usage-based billing is taking over, and subscription-based billing is dead,” Kyle Poyar claimed boldly over TechCrunch.

 Opting for a usage-based billing can support the need for a large capital outlay to provide, maintain, and sustain their services.
 The costs are even more expensive for companies that demand more complicated infrastructures like telecommunications.

-While many complain about the excessive charges, in reality, a terabyte is no longer enough for Internet users.
+While many complain about the excessive charges, a terabyte is no longer enough for Internet users.
 In an OpenVault study, the number of users who used more than a terabyte increased from 7% to 14%, particularly during the pandemic.

 Usage-based billing is a win-win approach not only for companies but also for consumers.
 Users pay only for what they use.
 A perfect example of this would be the use-cases of Airbnb and Uber.